ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/circuit/import_schematic.rst

 1. Open the **Automation** tab in the Circuit interface.
 2. Locate and click the **Import Schematic** icon under the Extension Manager.
 3. In the user interface:
-   - Browse for a supported schematic file by clicking the "..." button.
+   - Browse for a supported schematic file.
    - Select the file and ensure its path appears in the text field.
    - Click **Import** to load the schematic into Circuit.
 4. Toggle between light and dark themes using the button in the bottom-right corner.